nautechsystems/nautilus_trader/docs/user_guide/orders.md

 If the order is only partially filled, the remainder of the order is canceled and re-submitted as a _Limit_ order with the limit price equal to the price at which the filled portion of the order executed.

-In the following example we create a _Market-To-Limit_ order to BUY 200,000 USD using JPY on the Interactive Brokers [IdealPro](https://ibkr.info/node/1708) Forex ECN:
+In the following example we create a _Market-To-Limit_ order on the Interactive Brokers [IdealPro](https://ibkr.info/node/1708) Forex ECN to BUY 200,000 USD using JPY:

 ```python
 order: MarketToLimitOrder = self.order_factory.market_to_limit(